 About the Author

 Bestselling and award-winning author Andrew Avner graduated with honors from New York University’s Tisch School of the Arts with a Bachelor of Fine Arts in Film and Television.
-After working in Manhattan with Academy Award-winning producer David Brown, Avner relocated to Los Angles to develop his own original material.
+After working in Manhattan with Academy Award-winning producer David Brown, Avner relocated to Los Angeles to develop his own original material.
 He’s currently writing and producing short films for The Walt Disney Company, including subsidiaries Pixar, Marvel, and Lucasfilm.
 Bicoastal between California and New Jersey, he’s currently penning his next novel.
 He lives in West Hollywood, California.

 “A charming and engaging fantasy with characters readers will love and a strong positive message.”